vnator/oeste-mercado/src/content/products/en/item-b203.md

 ---
 title: "SF-BN B203"
-description: "Tap Bolts and Nuts Set"
+description: "Quatro Barras"
 main:
   id: 3
   content: |
     Meet the SF-BN B203 – your reliable companion for professional-grade fastening.
 This comprehensive box set comes with a versatile selection of tap bolts and nuts, meticulously crafted to provide the strongest hold for your construction and assembly projects.
   imgCard: "@/images/product-image-3.avif"
   imgMain: "@/images/product-image-main-3.avif"
-  imgAlt: "Mockup boxes of a tap bolts and nuts set"
+  imgAlt: "Unidade Quatro Barras"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"